Papers

 Overview of "VLM See, Robot Do: Human Demo Video to Robot Action Plan via Vision LLM"

 This paper investigates the use of Vision LLMs (VLMs) to interpret human demonstration videos for robotic task planning.
 Traditionally, VLMs have been leveraged for textual and visual data to assist in tasks such as motion planning and language parsing.
-In this paper, the authors present a novel approach named "SeeDo," designed to enable VLMs to interpret long-horizon, pick-and-place human demonstration videos, thereby generating actionable plans for robotic execution.
+In this study, the authors present a novel approach named "SeeDo," designed to enable VLMs to interpret long-horizon, pick-and-place human demonstration videos, thereby generating actionable plans for robotic execution.

 Methodology